nate-browne/Grading-Scripts/README.md

 and perform a `git pull` every once in a while to keep up to date with the most recent changes made to each script/any new scripts added

+#### Setup/Usage

+To use these scripts, clone this directory into your home directory.
+That's actually it.

+To use them, either add the path to your home directory into your PATH environment variable, or just use ./"name of the script" with the directory you want.

 #### Descriptions

 The first script `chco` (**ch**eck **co**mpilation), is used to check for